Polynomial Regression Models

 complex, non-linear relationship between distance to employment centers

-and nitrogen oxide concentration nox
+dis and nitrogen oxide concentration nox in

 Boston.
 The model exhibits a strong fit (R-squared